Conflicts: let’s explore why we dread them

 - 1 min de lecture

-More than often, we don’t engage authentically when we disagree with someone, as we fear conflict.
-Especially when we think we have less power than our interlocutor.
+More often than not, we don’t engage authentically when we disagree with someone because we fear conflict.

-I believe that in many societies, we are trained to either submit or rebel when power is used against us, in a either/or choice implying that one of the opponents has to give up some (or all) of what matters to them while the one with more power will impose their way.
+I believe that in many societies, we are trained to either submit or rebel when power is used against us.

-In this binary conception of relationships, conflicts therefore create a scary gulf between people, along with shame, guilt and resentment.
+In this binary view of relationships, conflict creates a scary gulf between people, bringing with it shame, guilt, and resentment.

-Lack of mutual understanding, fearful disconnection, defensive antagonism, frustration and anger, writhe inside us, causing discomfort and pain.
+Surprinsing misunderstanding, fearful disconnection, defensive antagonism, growing frustration and anger writhe inside us, causing deep discomfort and pain.

-No wonder why many of us don’t like conflicts!
+No wonder so many of us dislike conflict!

 🤪